 Here are a few key points:

-- Lightroom Classic CC is the functional successor to Lightroom CC 2015 and Lightroom 6.
+- Lightroom Classic is the functional successor to Lightroom CC 2015 and Lightroom 6.

-- The Classic nomenclature has been added to distinguish Adobe's latest iteration of their established Lightroom product from the all-new cloud-based Lightroom CC released at MAX 2017.
+The Classic nomenclature has been added to distinguish Adobe's latest iteration of their established Lightroom product from the new Lightroom CC released at MAX 2017.

-Certain Develop module functions will not work when using Palette with Lightroom Classic CC in the following languages:
+Certain Develop module functions will not work when using Palette with Lightroom Classic CC 7.0 and 7.0.1 in the following languages: